owlbarn/tutorial/book/ndarray/README.md

 ## Ndarray Types

 The very first thing to understand is the types used in Ndarray.
 Owl's Ndarray module is built directly on top of OCaml's native `Bigarray`, more specifically it is `Bigarray.Genarray`.
-Ndarray has the same type as that of `Genarray`, therefore exchanging data between Owl and other libraries relying on Bigarray are trivial.
+Ndarray has the same type as that of `Genarray`, therefore exchanging data between Owl and other libraries relying on Bigarray is trivial.

 OCaml's Bigarray uses `kind` GADT to specify the number type, precision, and memory layout.
-In Owl, I only keep the first two but fix the last one because Owl only uses `C-layout`, or `Row-based layout` in its implementation.
+Owl only keeps the first two but fixes the last one because Owl only uses `C-layout`, or `Row-based layout` in its implementation.
+The same design decisions can also be seen in ONNX.
 See the type definition in Ndarray module.

 ```ocaml
   type ('a, 'b) t = ('a, 'b, c_layout) Genarray.t
 ```

-Technically, `C-layout` indicates the memory address is continuous at the high dimensions, comparing to the `Fortran-layout` whose continuous memory address is at the low dimensions.
+Technically, `C-layout` indicates the memory address is continuous at the highest dimensions, comparing to the `Fortran-layout` whose continuous memory address is at the lowest dimensions.
 The reason why I made this decision is as follows.

 * Mixing two layouts together opens a can of worms and is the source of bugs.
 Especially, indexing in Fortran starts from 1 whereas indexing in C starts form 0.
 Many native OCaml data structures such as `Array` and `List` all start indexing from 0, so using `C-layout` avoids many potential troubles in using the library.